 Strictly speaking the term “recurring payments” refers purely to a specific type of instruction given to your bank.

-The business that wants to grow needs to have access to cash and to have a predictable income stream.
+Businesses that want to grow need to have access to cash and a predictable income stream.

 Recurring payments offer this as the financial manager knows exactly when the payments are going to fire and how much they are going to be.
 The certainty offered by the recurring payment system means that the company can concentrate on growing rather than worrying about cash flow.